GoldList Method Explained Part 5 – The GoldList Book: The Distillations

 OK, so now, you can make a distillation, which means taking what you don’t know from the Headlist and writing it out again in a new List which will always be on the top right of the double page, opposite where your Headlist is.
 It will have its own numbering system, and of course through all the books any retained item will have a number about 70% of the one it had in the previous list.

 You can make a distillation plan or just distil straight of you prefer.
-You can test yourself, by covering up half the page if you want to do that.
+You can test yourself, by covering up half the page, if you want to do that.
 I personally feel no need to.

 Basically, if you make a plan for the distillation, you are marking up the previous list (in this case the Headlist) to show that you remembered the item to your satisfaction and won’t therefore include it again at all, or that you have some recall, but maybe not enough recall, of the word or phrase or information the line contains, and you therefore Combine it (or in later distillations possibly reCombine it) with another line in order to lose one line.
 It is also possible to Combine more than one line at once.

 I use a cross with a circle around it for outright kicking out, and the same cross with a circle but with lines coming out to indicate lines I want to join in a Combination (or Recombination, for those Combined on an earlier distillation – more on this below).
 You can pick your own symbols and develop them, but I have a standard set I use which are as follows: